kuroji-fusky/pacopanda-drawing-stats/README.md

 ## Project structure

-This project is structured as a [**monorepo**](https://monorepo.tools/#what-is-a-monorepo), it uses Yarn workspaces and Turborepo to install and manage dependencies in each subdirectory and remotely cache builds on the cloud via Turborepo.
+This project is structured as a monorepo, it uses Yarn workspaces and Turborepo to install and manage dependencies in each subdirectory and remotely cache builds on the cloud via Turborepo.

 Written in TypeScript and Python - it utilizes the ES Module syntax, with some files utilize the `.cjs` file type for Prettier, ESLint configs.

 - `client` - Website written in SvelteKit and Tailwind CSS
-- `server` - Server using FastAPI; local scraper and parser library for manipulating public drawing data with Python
+- `python` - WIP

 ## Setup and Installation